 Senior Career Coach

 As a Senior Career Coach, Amanda assists students in planning for their futures.
 She is enthusiastic about meeting with students to help them identify their strengths, inventory their talents, brainstorm different options to a fulfilling career path, and to help them realize their full potential!
 Amanda partners with many faculty and staff throughout campus to assist in implementing the “career-everywhere” model and to ensure that students are able to get connected to Career Center services.
 Amanda has a bachelor’s in Human Development and Family Sciences from NDSU and a bachelor’s of Social Work from Minot State University.
 Her passion has always been helping others, previous to her role at NDSU she worked with nonprofits in the community as a Self-Sufficiency Advocate and a Job Counselor.
 When not working with students or collaborating with her team at the Career Center, Amanda enjoys spending time with her husband and daughter, going for walks, biking, kayaking, gardening, and visiting her family on the farm.

-As the Internship Manager, Alli oversees all aspects of the Career Center’s Internship Program.
+As the Assistant Director of the Internship Program, Alli oversees all aspects of the Career Center’s Internship Program.
 In this role, Alli works collaboratively with key stakeholders, including staff, faculty, employers, and alumni to ensure high quality internship opportunities and experiences are available for all students.
 She also works to increase the prominence of all internships happening on campus and beyond, adding to the Career Center’s vision of a “career-everywhere” model.
 Alli holds a bachelor’s degree in Secondary Education from Concordia College in Moorhead and is pursuing a master’s degree in Counseling and Student Affairs at MSUM.
 Prior to coming to NDSU, Alli spent four years as a high school English teacher and also served as a Graduate Assistant in the Career Development Center at MSUM.
 In her spare time, you can find Alli on the golf course with her husband, Brock, or spending time with their rescue pup, Stella.

 Internship Program Specialist